pjjung/mcgpy/MCGdata/TimeSeries_data.md

 | biosemi     | Identification code *i.e., National Hospital, National Reaserch, ...*|
 | note        | It might be included with the patient information or medical options |

-Every metadata can be redefined:
+Every metadata can be redefined as well:

 ```python
 >>> print(data_ch1.datetime)